Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Simulations

-\subsection{Simulations}
+\section{Simulations}

-We present two simulation studies to compare the unadjusted survey-weighted posterior to the three adjustment methods (e.g. na\"\i ve, prior-curvature, YJ transformation).
+We present three simulation studies to compare the unadjusted survey-weighted posterior to the three adjustment methods (e.g. na\"\i ve, prior-curvature, YJ transformation + prior-curvature).
 Our first study compares the methods for the case of a simple random sample, under which the unadjusted approach should be ideal and other methods should perform similarly in order to be seriously considered.
-Our second study induces an informative sampling design in which the data and group composition are skewed compared to the general population.
-In this case, we would seek methods that improve upon the unadjusted pseudo-posterior.
+Our second study induces a single-stage informative sampling design in which the data and group composition are skewed compared to the general population.
+Our third study utilizes a two-stage cluster sample with both stages inducing an informative design.
+In these last two scenarios, we seek methods that improve upon the unadjusted pseudo-posterior.
+In general, these designs are `strongly' informative, in that both the distribution of responses $y_{ij}$ and the proportion of group membership $j$ in the sample are much different from that of the population.

-\subsubsection{SRS Simulation}
+\subsection{SRS Simulation}

-We first generate a population of $N = $ 100,000 individuals, each assigned to one of $G= 20$ groups ranging in size $n_G$ from 2,000 to 100.
-We then generate a binary outcomes from the following model:
+We first generate a population of $N = $ 10,000 individuals, each assigned to one of $G= 30$ groups ranging in size $n_G$ from 2,000 to 100.
+We then generate binary outcomes from the following model:

+Figure \ref{fig:depdist} shows the distribution of the binary outcome across the 30 groups in the population.
+The proportion increases across groups, roughly doubling from the first to the last group.

-We then take a simple random sample (SRS) sample of 100 clusters of 10 individuals (randomly assigned), for a total sample size of 1000.
-We take 100 replication samples, estimate the survey-weighted pseudo-posterior on each and apply the different adjustments to the variance.
+We then take 200 simple random samples (SRS) sample of 1000 individuals.
+We estimate the survey-weighted pseudo-posterior on each and apply the different adjustments to the posterior variance.

 Table \ref{tab:SRS} compares the results over the 100 samples.
-As expected the unadjusted pseudo-posterior distribution shows close to nominal coverage (95\%) on average for the fixed effects, random effects, and the random effects variance parameter.
-The three adjustments achieve or exceed coverage for fixed effects, incurring a cost in the increases size of the intervals.
+As expected, the unadjusted pseudo-posterior distribution shows close to nominal coverage (95\%) on average for the fixed effects, random effects, and the random effects variance parameter.
+The three adjustments achieve or exceed coverage for fixed effects, incurring a cost in the increased size of the intervals.
 The na\"\i ve approach severely under-covers both the random effects and their variance.
 Both the prior curvature and the Yeo-Johnson approach (with prior curvature) dominate the na\"\i ve method in terms of coverage.
 Yeo-Johnson achieves nominal coverage on average for the random effects, but still falls somewhat short for the random effect variance.
 However, it gets much higher coverage than the na\"\i ve and prior curvature adjustments.

-\subsubsection{PPS Simulation}
+\subsection{PPS Simulation}